noureddin/recite/README.md

         ./dmain.py pi

-- Skip the first 10 digits, and recite rest of the first 100,000 digits of *e*:
+- Recite the first 100 digits of Tau (99 after the decimal point):

-        ./dmain.py e 10
+        ./dmain.py tau 100

-- Recite the first 100 digit of Tau:
+- Recite the first 100 digits of *e*, skipping the first three (starting from the third digit after the decimal point; ie, skipping two digits after the decimal point):

-        ./dmain.py tau 0 100
+        ./dmain.py e 100 3

-- Skip the first 10 digits, and recite the following 20 digits of Sqrt(2):
+- Recite the third 10 digits of Sqrt(2):

-        ./dmain.py sq2 10 20
+        ./dmain.py sq2 30 20

+In brief, it's `./dmain.py number end start`.

+- If no `start`, it starts from the beginning of the number.
+- If no `end`, it ends after 100,000 digits (including the integral part).
+- If no `number`, it shows the graphical dialog.

 ### Options: